Trichosanthes cucumerina: Description

 Trichosanthes cucumerina is a monoecious annual vine climbing by means of tendrils.
 Leaves are palmately lobed, up to 25 cm long.
 Flowers are unisexual, white, opening at night, with long branching hairs on the margins of the petals.
 These hairs are curled up in the daytime when the flower is closed, but unfurl at night to form a delicate lacy display (see photos in gallery below).
 Fruits can be up to 200 cm long, deep red at maturity, hanging below the vine.

 The related Japanese snake gourd (Trichosanthes pilosa, sometimes called T. ovigera or T. cucumeroides), very similar in vegetative morphology, but the fruit of T. pilosa is round to egg-shaped, only about 7 cm long.

 Cultivation

 The fruit can be induced to grow straight by tying a weight to the end.

 Uses

 Culinary

 The common name "snake gourd" refers to the narrow, twisted, elongated fruit.
 The soft-skinned immature fruit can reach up to 150 cm in length.
 Its soft, bland, somewhat mucilaginous flesh is similar to that of the luffa and the calabash.

 It is popular in the cuisines of South Asia and Southeast Asia and is now grown in some home gardens in Africa.

 The primary culinary use of snake gourds is in curries and stews.

-In the different regions of South Asia, it's quite common and is known by various names like: